Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 0.12% Chlorhexidine gluconate (CHG) is an oral rinse containing (1, 1 1-hexamethylene bis [5-(p-chlorophenyl) biguanide] di-D-gluconate) in a base containing water, 11.6% alcohol, glycerin, PEG-40 sorbitan diisostearate, flavor, sodium saccharin, and FD&C Blue No.1.
 Chlorhexidine gluconate product is a near neutral solution (pH range 5-7).
 Chlorhexidine gluconate is a salt of Chlorhexidine and gluconic acid.

 Chlorhexidine gluconate oral rinse provides antimicrobial activity during oral rinsing.
 The clinical significance of Chlorhexidine gluconate oral rinse’s antimicrobial activities is not clear.
 Microbiological sampling of plaque has shown a general reduction of counts of certain assayed bacteria, both aerobic and anaerobic, ranging from 54-97% through six months use.
-Use of Chlorhexidine gluconate oral rinse in a six month clinical study did not result in any significant change in bacterial resistance, overgrowth of potentially opportunistic organisms or other adverse changes in the oral microbial ecosystem.
+Use of Chlorhexidine gluconate oral rinse in a six month clinical study did not result in any significant changes in bacterial resistance, overgrowth of potentially opportunistic organisms or other adverse changes in the oral microbial ecosystem.
 Three months after Chlorhexidine gluconate oral rinse use was discontinued, the number of bacteria in plaque had returned to baseline levels and resistance of plaque bacteria to Chlorhexidine gluconate was equal to that at baseline.

-Chlorhexidine gluconate oral rinse is indicated for use between dental visits as part of professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
+Chlorhexidine gluconate oral rinse is indicated for use between dental visits as part of a professional program for the treatment of gingivitis as characterized by redness and swelling of the gingivae, including gingival bleeding upon probing.
 Chlorhexidine gluconate oral rinse has not been tested among patients with acute necrotizing ulcerative gingivitis (ANUG).
-For patients having coexisting gingivitis and periodontitis; see PRECAUTIONS.
+For patients having coexisting gingivitis and periodontitis, see PRECAUTIONS.

 Chlorhexidine gluconate oral rinse should not be used by persons who are known to be hypersensitive to Chlorhexidine gluconate or other formula ingredients.